henkelmax/modrepo/docs/minecraft/voicechat/faq.md

     answer: `We generally don't provide support any hybrid servers.
 For more information read <a href="https://essentialsx.net/do-not-use-mohist.html">this</a>.`, },
   {
-    question: "Are custom clients supported?",
+    question: "Are custom clients like Feather or Lunar supported?",
-    answer: `We do not provide support for custom clients.`, },
+    answer: `We do not provide any support for custom clients.`, },
   {
     question: "Does this work with tunneling or world hosting services like playit.gg, Essential, e4mc, World Host or Localtonet?",